seadas/seadas/seadas-documents/manuals/Client-Server-Configuration.md

 To stop the OCSSW server, press 'Ctrl' + 'C'.

-### Client Configuration
+## SeaDAS Client Configuration

-On the client side, there are two tasks that are specific to communicating with the OCSSW server.
+On the client side, there are two tasks that are specific to SeaDAS communicating with the OCSSW server.

 1. Creating a shared folder, which is already covered above.
 In our example, we created a directory C:\Users\${username}\seadasClientServerShared to be shared with the OCSSW Server residing on the virtual machine.